The 5 Ws of Project Management

 That just leaves one question from above: Who?
 This is the only one of the questions that doesn’t correspond to one of the four factors of project success.
 Does that make it any less foundational?
 To the contrary, it is so important that it arches over all of project management, bridging it with portfolio management.
 “Who” is one of the main concerns of Resource Management, which has long-been the Holy Grail of Project Portfolio Management.

 There is often an additional question that doesn’t begin with W: “How.”
-This is answered in through the project charter.
+This is answered through the project charter.

 Learn more about how to answer the most foundational questions of project management with our PM Fundamentals.